 The hike starts at the former train station in Vojski Do (today the property houses a tavern), and takes you along former railroad, through nature and villages beneath Snjeznica Mountain.

 You’ll pass through two former railroad tunnels.
 The tour ends in Cadmos Park Adventure Park.
-The views all along the patha are awesome.
+The views all along the paths are awesome.
 The hike itself is only 2-hour long.
 The hike is easy to moderate, as you mostly walk downhill.

 Cycling in Dubrovnik